zamanianlab/wrmXpress/README.md

 For testing, example data for each pipline is provided here: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7116648.svg)](https://doi.org/10.5281/zenodo.7116648).

 # Plate ID Naming Convention
-Users can use any naming convention they prefer but the YAML configuration file and the plate ID in `input/` and `metadata/` must share the same name.
+It his highly recommended that your plate ID uses our naming convention.
+Diagnostic, optical flow, segmentation, and tracking pipelines should be able to handle any naming convention, but any plate running cellprofiler must use our naming convention.
+The YAML configuration file and the plate ID in `input/` and `metadata/` must share the same name.
 Our lab uses the following naming convention: `YYYYMMDD-p##-XXX` whereby:

     - `YYYYMMDD` → date of experiment
     - `p##` → plate number of said date